 I stared at her shocked.
 I think my jaw hit the blanket that was resting on top of me.

 “My parents are dead.”
-I told her.
+I told her as confused and angry tears prickled my eyes.